(Latest update: 17/1/2023)

 3. The Bassin Bleu

-Besides the Caribbean sea, another natural beauty is the Basin Blue.
-It consists in a series of fresh water ponds connected by waterfalls, in a flourishing forest.
+Besides the Caribbean sea, another natural beauty is Bassin Bleu.
+It consists of a series of freshwater ponds connected by waterfalls, in a flourishing forest.

 There’s an entrance fee to pay and you’re more or less forced into hiring a guide that leads you into the woods.
 It’s actually not mandatory and they only ask for a tip at the end of the tour, but they are so insistent that it’s really hard to avoid them.
 The path to follow it’s fairly simple, even though there are just a couple of passages where the help of these guides actually might become handy.

-Bassin Blue is noways visited by mostly Haitian tourists, maybe because it’s not very easy to reach.
+Bassin Bleu is visited mostly by Haitian tourists, maybe because it’s not very easy to reach.
 It’s fairly close to Jacmel but the roads that lead to it are only partially paved, in what seems to be a random pattern.
 Here is paved, then it’s not, then yes again, ah no, now not anymore…

 4. Port-au-Prince: traffic, supermarkets and colourful houses

-The capital of the country, Port-au-Prince, is a town of almost 1 million inhabitant, half of them living in barracks.
-The traffic is crazy, between unpaved streets, almost total absence of traffic-lights and an insane amount of various vehicles.
+The capital of the country, Port-au-Prince, is a town of almost 1 million inhabitants, half of them living in barracks.
+The traffic is crazy, between unpaved streets, the almost total absence of traffic lights and an insane amount of various vehicles.

 I’ve added it to this list because I think it’s a unique experience.
-There actually are a couple of touristic attractions, but I believe the most interesting part of visiting it, is to “live” the mad atmosphere.
+There actually are a couple of tourist attractions, but I believe the most interesting part of visiting it, is to “live” the mad atmosphere.

 Book a driver (I advise against driving yourself!) and have a tour around.
 Ask to be taken to a local supermarket, for instance.
-Goods are displayed with double prices: Haitian gourde and Haitian dollars (which don’t exists in reality!), but you can also pay in American dollars.
+Goods are displayed with double prices: Haitian gourde and Haitian dollars (which don’t exist in reality!), but you can also pay in American dollars.
 Genius.

-There are entire neighborhooda, such as Jalousie, of colourful little “houses” perched on the hills.
-There’s the expats and rich Haitians neighborhood, with villas and western shops.
+There are entire neighbourhoods, such as Jalousie, of colourful little “houses” perched on the hills.
+There’s the expats and rich Haitians neighbourhood, with villas and western shops.
 There are barracks and street markets, lots of markets everywhere.

 Art and souvenirs